-A cabinet is the body or carcass of your modular kitchen.
+A cabinet is the body or carcass of a modular kitchen design.
 It can be made of plywood, MDF, particleboard and a host of other materials.

-- When you are choosing materials for the cabinets, you should be mainly looking at quality and durability.
+- When choosing cabinet materials, you should mainly look at quality and durability.

 - The front of the cabinet is fitted with a shutter, which can be made of different materials from the carcass.
 Your shutters are the most visible part of the kitchen, so they need to look good.

 - Keep your overall colour palette and design theme in mind when making your choices.
-It also goes without saying that they should be durable and sturdy as well.
+They should be durable and sturdy.

-From low-cost to high-end, here’s the lowdown on the most popular material choices for the cabinets and shutters.
+From low-cost to high-end, here’s the lowdown on the most popular material choices for cabinet materials and cabinet shutter materials.